There are a number of ways you can offer your support:

 UK Online Donations or Cheque Payments

-You can use Personal Online Banking to make a transfer to the school or to set up a Standing Order.
-Alternatively cheques may be made payable to Wolverhampton Grammar School Ltd or Wolverhampton Grammar School Independence Appeals Fund.
-Please contact the School for further details.
+You can use Personal Online Banking to make a transfer to the School or to set up a Standing Order.
+Alternatively, cheques may be made payable to Wolverhampton Grammar School Ltd or Wolverhampton Grammar School Independence Appeals Fund.
+Please contact the Development Office for further details.

 Please remember to Gift Aid your gift to Wolverhampton Grammar School if you are a UK taxpayer and satisfy the required criteria.
-Please print the Gift Aid Declaration and return it to the school.
-For all donations to our Bursary Fund please tick the Wolverhampton Grammar School Independence Appeals Fund (IAF) box, for all other donations please tick Wolverhampton Grammar School.
+Please print the Gift Aid Declaration and return it to the School.
+For all donations to either the Bursary Fund or Emergency Appeal Fund, please tick the Wolverhampton Grammar School Independence Appeals Fund (IAF) box; for all other donations please tick Wolverhampton Grammar School.
 If you pay tax at a higher rate and Gift Aid your gift to Wolverhampton Grammar School, you can claim tax relief in your Self Assessment tax return.

 Under the Payroll Giving Scheme, employees can authorise their employer to deduct charitable donations from their pay before calculating Pay As You Earn tax.
 This means that the employee automatically gets tax relief on donations at his or her top rate of tax.
 There is no limit on the amount that can be given under the scheme.
 To find out more about Payroll Giving and if your company operates the scheme, please contact your Human Resources or Personnel department.